electerious/basicPlaceholder/readme.md

 basicPlaceholder is written in Vanilla JS and works in all modern browsers.

+## Features

+- Works in all modern browsers
+- Written in Vanilla JS
+- CommonJS and AMD support

 ## Installation

 We recommend to install basicPlaceholder using [Bower](http://bower.io/) or [npm](https://npmjs.com).